TSonono/collaborative-filtering/README.md

 ## Contributing

-This API is far from done.
-It currently lacks support for dislikes and other rating scales.
-Furthermore, we need unit tests to confirm functionality of the engine.
-The plan is to improve it in the future.
-You can also submit a pull request if you want to contribute!
+Submit a pull request if you want to contribute.
 We follow the Airbnb JavaScript Style Guide.

+# Todo
+- Rating scale options and implementations
+- Performance benchmarks
+- Convert to typescript?

 ## License